Pelagic Gooseneck Barnacle (Lepas anatifera)

 • Early scientists in the 1200s believed that pelagic gooseneck barnacles were a part of the drift wood that they were typically found growing on.

-• Pelagic gooseneck barnacles can sometimes be found growing on larger marine animals like whales.
+• Pelagic gooseneck barnacles can sometimes be found growing on larger marine animals like whales or turtles.